holdenb/TD3-BC-from-scratch/README.md

 `replay_buffer.py` is heavily referenced from the original by Fujimoto et al. in the original TD3+BC implementation, however we have stripped out the unnecessary functions that were used for online training.
 Also some parameters relating to round-robin choosing of random samples from the batch were removed due to that being unnecessary in offline training, since we only get one batch per run.

 `TD3_BC.py` utilizes the same actor/critic as the original, however we have increased the hidden layer size to 400 and 300 nodes respectively (up from 256), while keeping the incoming batch size fixed at 256.
 Our implementation has functioned out a lot of necessary components used in the `train` method (`select_action`, `compute_noise`, etc.).
-We were also able to simplify the training step to use less memory (hold less tensors in memory at once) and reduce the copying of tensors.
+We were also able to simplify the training step to use less memory (hold less tensors in memory at once) and reduce the excess copying of tensors.

 `utils.py` references the main repository for the defaults and default hyperparameters.
 The structure of the code and utility methods are all new for this implementation.